Cyberdog52/hackathon/Dotnet_React/DotNet_Backend/Readme.md

-Only tools, Visual Studio Code extensions, and NuGet packages which are cross-platform (Windows, Linux) have been considered.
+Only tools, Visual Studio Code extensions, and NuGet packages which are cross-platform (Windows, Linux, maybe macOS?) have been considered.

 However, it can't be guaranteed that it really works (as we need it) on both of those platforms.